ravenscroftj/wordserve/README.md

 On the server machine (which could be your development machine or could be a remote server) run the server script:

 ```
-python -m wordserve -p 5000 --host 0.0.0.0 /path/to/GoogleNews-vectors-negative300.bin.gz
+python -m wordserve -p 5000 --host 0.0.0.0 /path/to/GoogleNews-vectors-negative300.bin.gz -w
 ```

-The script will use gensim's `Word2Vec.load_word2vec_format()` to load the vectors.
+The script will use gensim's `Word2Vec` model to load the vectors.
+If it encounters the `-w` argument it will try and use `load_word2vec_format()` to load a Google word2vec compatible model.
 It will assume that the file is binary if it finds a .bin or a .gz suffix.
+If you do not pass `-w` then it will just use the normal `load()` method for a gensim model.

 ### Setting up the client/application